Automated Speed Enforcement

 • Add a "New" starburst to signs

-The Municipal Joint Processing Centre, the location where camera images are reviewed by provincial offence officers, directly reviews and approves the location and placement of all signs around an automated speed enforcement camera before the beginning of enforcement.
+The Municipal Joint Processing Centre, where camera images are reviewed by provincial offence officers, reviews and approves the location and placement of all signs around an automated speed enforcement camera.
+This is done before enforcement starts.
 This includes the community safety zone, speed limit and municipal speed camera "Coming Soon" and "In Use" signs.

 Speed limit signs in community safety zones with a school

-Flashing beacons in school zones cannot be used when automated speed enforcement is in place.
-It is consistent in Ontario that flashing beacons are removed and replaced with static signs when cameras are installed.
-This is because cameras cannot determine if the beacon is flashing at the time of the photo.
-Therefore, they cannot give enough evidence to meet the requirements under the Automated Speed Enforcement regulation of the Highway Traffic Act.
+Flashing beacons in school zones can't be used when automated speed enforcement is in place.
+Across Ontario, it's common practice to remove flashing beacons and replace them with static signs when cameras are installed.
+This is because cameras can't determine if the beacon was flashing when the photo was taken.
+Therefore, the image can't provide proper evidence to meet the requirements under the Automated Speed Enforcement regulation of the Highway Traffic Act.

 Traffic monitoring in Niagara shows that automated speed enforcement is much more effective at slowing down vehicles than flashing beacons.